Voicegain as a single ASR for both Speech IVRs & Voice Bots

 However an increasing "digital-native" segment of customers demand Alexa-like conversational experiences as it provides a much better user experience compared to IVRs.
 This is driving substantial interest by enterprises to develop Voice Bots as a long term replacement for IVRs.

 Net-net, even as enterprises develop new conversational Voice Bots for the long term; in the near term, they would need to support and operate these IVRs .

 Bots & IVRs use different ASRs, protocols and App tech stacks

-App Stack: Traditionally the phone menu tree of directed dialog IVRs is built on premise based contact center platforms.
+App Stack: The app logic of a directed dialog IVRs is built on VoiceXML compliant application IDE.
 Popular vendors in this space Avaya Aura Experience Portal (AAEP), Cisco Voice Portal (CVP) and Genesys Voice Portal or Genesys Engage.
 This article explores this in more detail.

-On the other hand, modern bots are built on Bot frameworks like Google Dialogflow, Kore.ai, RASA, AWS Lex and others.
-They are based on modern NLU technology to extract intent from freely spoken text.
+On the other hand, modern Voice bots require Bot frameworks like Google Dialogflow, Kore.ai, RASA, AWS Lex and others.
+They use modern NLU technology to can extract intent from transcribed text.
 Bot Frameworks also offer sophisticated dialog management to dynamically determine conversation turns.
 They also allow integration with other enterprise systems like CRM and Billing.

 The Solution: Use Voicegain ASR to support both IVRs & Bots

 Cloud Speech-to-Text APIs from Google, Amazon and Microsoft support large vocabulary speech recognition and can support voice bots.
-However they cannot be a "drop-in" replacement for the ASR functionality in directed dialog IVR.
+However they cannot be a "drop-in" replacement for the MRCP ASR functionality in directed dialog IVR.